Temples and beaches

 The South has two seasons, and the weather changes depending on which side of the peninsula you are on.
 The west coast sees the southwest monsoon bring rain and often heavy storms from April to October, while on the east coast, most rain falls between September and December.
 The rest of the year on each side is warm and dry.

 So when is the best time to visit?
-From a weather point of view, December to February generally offers the best conditions—the north won’t be blisteringly hot and you’ll fine great weather on some of Thailand’s islands.
+From a weather point of view, December to February generally offers the best conditions—the north won’t be blisteringly hot and you’ll find great weather on some of Thailand’s islands.

 How long have you got?!
-For a first time visitor looking to see just a bit of Bangkok, and say Kanchanaburi or Ko Samet, a week would suffice to give a taste of what the country has to offer, but the country really deserves two weeks as a primer.
+For a first-time visitor looking to see just a bit of Bangkok, and say Kanchanaburi or Ko Samet, a week would suffice to give a taste of what the country has to offer.
+Thailand though really deserves two weeks for a first-time trip we reckon.

 If you are planning a longer stay, it pays to familiarise yourself with Thailand’s visa rules.
 They change often and some rules are enforced haphazardly, complicating what should be a simple process.

-Most independent travellers though tend to spend a little more.
-That air-con room is tempting, as is the pool and WiFi, frothed up latte and occasional VIP bus or short domestic flight.
+Most independent travellers tend to spend a little more.
+That air-con room is tempting, as is the pool and WiFi, latte and occasional VIP bus or short domestic flight.
 All these conspire to push daily budgets up to around a more comfortable 1,000 to 1,500 baht per day.

 Sadly Thailand has more than its fair share of scams.
-Gem scams, especially in Bangkok, remain problematic.
+Gem scams, especially in Bangkok, persist.
 Petty theft, snatch and grabs and other crimes of opportunity are not uncommon in heavily touristed areas.

 Thailand’s road toll is extremely high.
 Drink driving is endemic, especially over public holiday periods, when hundreds of people die on the roads.
 Bus accidents are frequent.
 Always wear a motorcycle helmet when riding a bike.
 Do not ride a motorbike if you don’t know how.
-Public boats are frequently overloaded and speed boats are often overloaded and driven erratically or dangerously (depending on your point of view).
+Public boats are frequently overloaded and speed boats are often overloaded and driven erratically or dangerously.
 Public boats sink frequently, often with insufficient life jackets.
 If the boat looks overloaded to you, or the weather dangerous, do not get on board.
+There will be another.

 Don’t ride (or drive) stoned or drunk.
 Drug laws in Thailand are very strong, but enforced haphazardly.
 Just because the tuk tuk driver who sold you a bag of pot didn’t get arrested doesn’t mean you won’t be.

-Thailand is currently run by a military junta that took power in a military coup, kicking out a popularly elected government.
+Thailand is run by a military junta.
+It took power in a military coup, kicking out a popularly elected government.
 Under the junta’s rule many public and press freedoms have been significantly curtailed.
-Thailand maintains extremely harsh and severe lèse-majesté laws, ostensibly to protect the reputation of the Thai royal family, who enjoy considerable respect.
+Thailand maintains extremely harsh and severe lèse-majesté laws, ostensibly to protect the reputation of the Thai royal family.
 Thais falling foul of this law have been jailed.
 Public political discourse is generally not a great idea, especially after drinking 15 large Singha beers.